 Click here for our Stone Size Chart which you can print to see the actual sizes of various shapes

-Click here for our Stone Size Tool where you can input various measurements to see a basic rendering of centerstone sizes relative to your finger - particularly useful if you are planning to mount the gem in a ring.
+Click here for our Stone Size Tool wwhere you can input various measurements to see a basic rendering of centerstone sizes relative to your finger - particularly useful if you are planning to mount the gem in a ring.

 Please Note: The carat weight listed on the website for pairs is the combined total weight of the two gemstones.

 Pink tourmalines are mined in various locations around the world.
-All origins produce high and low quality gemstones.
+All origins produce both high and low quality gemstones.
 Currently there is no excess premium for one origin over another.
 However, tourmalines from California and Africa tend to have higher quality deposits.

 Pink tourmalines are easy to take care of due to their hardness and durability.
 To keep your tourmaline jewelry sparkling you may want to clean it to remove the unwanted dirt and residue build up.
-Here are a few care tips to keeping your pink tourmaline jewelry clean and shiny.
+Here are a few care tips to keep your pink tourmaline jewelry clean and shiny.